nbiish/giizhendam-aabajichiganan-mcp/ORCHESTRATOR_MODEL_CONFIG.md

 The orchestrator model is used throughout the codebase for:

 1. **Finance Experts Tool:**
-   - Individual expert analysis (18 experts, 900 tokens each)
+   - Individual expert analysis (18 experts, comprehensive analysis)
    - RAG consolidation of all expert outputs
    - Strategic advisory generation